UC Advisors & Staff

 Advisement Areas: Criminology, Mass Communications, and Sociology

-Shanita Leanier – Assistant Director, UC Writing Studio
+Shanita Powell – Assistant Director, UC Writing Studio

-Shanita Leanier is a proud alumna of Delaware State University’s Class of 2005.
+Shanita Powell is a proud alumna of Delaware State University’s Class of 2005.
 She earned her B.A. in English Education and her M.A. in English from Hardin-Simmons University.
-Ms. Leanier spent several years teaching English Language Arts to high school students before beginning her career in higher education.
-At Delaware State University, Ms. Leanier currently recruits, hires and trains quality Writing Consultants to act as peer tutors for DSU students; creates academic programs that contain writing focus; markets and advertises the Writing Studio’s programs to the DSU community; analyzes quality assurance data for the Writing Studio, as well as teaches developmental courses to first-year students.
+Mrs. Powell spent several years teaching English Language Arts to high school students before beginning her career in higher education.
+At Delaware State University, Mrs. Powell recruits, hires and trains quality Writing Consultants to act as peer tutors for DSU students; creates academic programs that contain writing focus; markets and advertises the Writing Studio’s programs to the DSU community; analyzes quality assurance data for the Writing Studio, as well as teaches English courses for the department of English and Foreign Languages.

 Sonya McCray - College Success Specialist